Juanrdeveloper/Juanrdeveloper/README.md

 # Hi 👋, I'm Juan Rengifo

-I am a software developer, specialized in Front-end developer.
+I am a software engineering student, 4 semester, about to graduate as a professional software development technician, I specialize in Front-end development.

 ## About me